GA-repos/css-layout/readme.md

 ![flexbox diagram](img/flexbox-diagram.jpg)

-When you declare `display: flex` in a CSS rule, whatever is targeted by that rule becomes a **flex container**.
+When you declare `display: flex;` in a CSS rule, whatever is targeted by that rule becomes a **flex container**.

-The flexbox approach differs from the methods described above in that the arrangement of elements is managed by the **parent** container.
+The flexbox approach differs from the methods described in the CodePen above in that the arrangement of elements is managed by the **parent** container.
 The child of a **flex container** is called a **flex item**.
 We can change the way flex items display by setting item-specific properties that will come later in the lesson.

 After the `display` property, the most important flexbox property to understand is `flex-direction`.
 It is very important to remember that the `flex-direction` orients **flex container's main-axis**.
 The main axis can set to run vertically or horizontally depending on the value of `flex-direction`.
 All other flex-related properties are defined in terms of the main axis.